-For immediate help 24 hours a day call the Ambush Pest Control Bee Hotline.
+For immediate help call the Ambush Pest Control Bee Hotline.

 Killer bees are really Africanized Honey Bees.
 They have come by their "killer" nickname because they will viciously attack people or animals that unintentionally stray into their territory.
 The Africanized Honey Bee ("AHB") colony does not have to be disturbed to provoke the bees; even simple noises or vibrations have been known to cause an attack.The insects offspring have gradually moved northward and killed an estimated 1,000 people.
 Scientists say that while the Africanized bees are no more venomous than regular North American honeybees, they become agitated much more easily and stay angry longer.